 abrdn plc and its subsidiaries have processes for assessing the capital required to protect their customers, clients and other stakeholders from the crystallisation of risks.
-The abrdn Group is an investment firm group under the FCA's Investment Firm Prudential Regime (IFPR) and conducts an Internal Capital Adequacy and Risk Assessment (ICARA) process on that basis. abrdn Life is not directly in scope of prudential consolidation for the abrdn Group (for IFPR purposes it is out of scope as it is a Solvency II firm). abrdn Life operates an ORSA process which is discussed in further detail in B.3.3 below.
+The abrdn Group is an investment firm group under the FCA's Investment Firms Prudential Regime (IFPR) and conducts an Internal Capital Adequacy and Risk Assessment (ICARA) process on that basis. abrdn

+Life is not directly in scope of prudential consolidation for the abrdn Group (for IFPR purposes it is out of scope as it is a Solvency II firm). abrdn Life operates an ORSA process which is discussed in further detail in B.3.3 below.
 Both the ICARA and ORSA processes have trigger events that may prompt a rapid reassessment of capital requirements and surplus resources if the risk profile is seen to materially change.
-In line with regulatory requirements, the abrdn Group is also in the process of rolling out an Operational Resilience framework that identifies 'most important business services' (delivering client and market outcomes) and establishes operational tolerances for disruption of these services (and associated action plans for managing breaches of these tolerances).
+The abrdn Group has implemented an Operational Resilience framework that identifies 'most important business services' (delivering client and market outcomes) and establishes operational tolerances for disruption of these services (and associated action plans for managing breaches of these tolerances).